 Environmental scientist Marianne Cowherd grew up in Michigan and loved snow.
 “My favorite thing was having school cancelled and going sledding,” she says.
 “But I never thought of snow as a water ...

-At the dawn of the universe – just after the Big Bang – all matter was in the form of a hot-flowing soup called quark-gluon plasma, or QGP.
-Though a few ambitious, atom-smashing experiments have ...
+ORNL’s Titan supercomputer is helping Brookhaven physicists understand the matter that formed microseconds after the Big Bang.
+At the dawn of the universe – just after the Big Bang – all matter was in ...

 The next supercomputer frontier presents a journey into the unknown unlike any other, Tzanio Kolev says.
 Exascale computers, the first of which are expected to begin operation in 2021, will perform a ...